spartalab/port-simulation/README.md

 ### Summary Checklist
 Before running a new port simulation, prepare:
 - Channel geometry: divide the channel into sections where terminals are located.
 Each section has particular lengths, widths, depths, and travel speeds.
-The current generic data is given for 10 sections.
+The current synthetic data is given for 10 sections.
 Each section can have multiple terminals but the simulation will treat each of these terminals as being located at the exact same place.
 - Vessel traffic mix: vessel dimensions, payload, and tug and pilot requirements for vessels.
 The provided data assumes vessels are one of three size types (small, medium, or large) for the container, liquid, and dry bulk cargo classes.
 - Terminal resources: berth counts, cranes/pipelines/conveyors and their associated transfer rates.
 - Landside: truck and train arrival rates, gates, storage, payloads, and terminals which have these connections.